quii/learn-go-with-tests/http-handlers-revisited.md

 Now our handler isn't coupled to a specific implementation of storage it is trivial for us to write a `MockUserService` to help us write simple, fast unit tests to exercise the specific responsibilities it has.

-### But what about the database code?
+### What about the database code?
 You're cheating!

 This is all very deliberate.
 We don't want HTTP handlers concerned with our business logic, databases, connections, etc.